 The groups ran successfully and were very well received by those who took part.

-Jane Sedgwick from the Stroke Association who co-ordinated a group as an ‘In-World Helper’ said: “It really stood out to me that in the imaginative and freeing virtual world of Eva Park, we had rich conversations, no less than they had been in real life, and I saw genuine bonding between group members.
+Jane Sedgwick from the Stroke Association who co-ordinated a group as an 'In-World Helper' said: 'It really stood out to me that in the imaginative and freeing virtual world of Eva Park, we had rich conversations, no less than they had been in real life, and I saw genuine bonding between group members.

-I hope that programmes like Eva Park can be a part of the toolkit available to support stroke survivors with communication problems, and it's research like this that can make the difference.”
+I hope that programmes like Eva Park can be a part of the toolkit available to support stroke survivors with communication problems, and it's research like this that can make the difference.'

 Speech and language therapists are now using the virtual world to give more stroke survivors hope that they can tackle communication difficulties.

 Vital research projects like this one hold hope for new treatments so that more people can rebuild their lives.
+Please make a donation to support stroke research if you can.